 Gabriele has always been passionate about teaching and learning.
 She developed Bellarmine’s trans-curricular Baccalaureate Degree in FLIS (Foreign Languages and International Studies) in 1998, requiring the study of two languages with areas of concentration in History/Diplomacy, Translation/Interpretation, Teaching, Human Services, and Business/Economics.
 In 2007, she developed a Minor in International Studies which like the FLIS degree includes a study abroad requirement.

-In 1995, Gabriele secured outside funding and established the Bellarmine International Programs Office, as well as the Foreign Language Department, growing the languages from 3 to 8 language options, and course offerings from 15 courses in 1995 to 82 courses over her 10 year tenure as its founding chair.
-Today, Gabriele devotes her energy to the broad internationalization of the University, and the IPO’s continued collaboration across all of Bellarmine’s 7 schools and more than 60 majors, growing the programs from a handful of students studying abroad in 1995 to currently over 30% of the full-time junior classes acquiring part of their education abroad with study options at over 150 bilateral or consortia partner sites in over 50 countries, while at the same time bringing the world to Bellarmine through international student and faculty exchanges and research, as well as foreign student recruitment.
+In 1995, Gabriele secured outside funding and established the Bellarmine International Programs Office, now the Office for Study Abroad and International Learning (OSAIL), as well as the Foreign Language Department, growing the languages from 3 to 8 language options, and course offerings from 15 courses in 1995 to 82 courses over her 10 year tenure as its founding chair.
+Today, Gabriele devotes her energy to the broad internationalization of the University, and the OSAIL’s continued collaboration across all of Bellarmine’s 7 schools and more than 60 majors, growing the programs from a handful of students studying abroad in 1995 to currently over 25% of the full-time junior classes acquiring part of their education abroad with study options at over 150 bilateral or consortia partner sites in over 50 countries, while at the same time bringing the world to Bellarmine through international student and faculty exchanges and research, as well as foreign student recruitment.

 In her limited free time, she enjoys spending time with loved ones and friends, reading, writing, painting, jazz, yoga, hiking, an occasional golf game, international cooking, and meaningful conversations with friends and colleagues around the globe.
 Her weaknesses ....... engaging in too much simultaneously, Tuscany & Provence, a well brewed cappuccino, a Vino Nobile di Montepulciano, and of course chocolate, chocolate, chocolate…!!!
 "Own what you can always carry with you; know languages, know countries, know people, let your memory be your bag." - A. Solzhenitsyn